• Portfolio

 • This gave me about 12 usable frames per roll

 💡 Pro Tip: Use a scrap roll to test.
 After a few advances, open the back in a darkroom or changing bag to check spacing.
 Adjust accordingly.
+Watch the video.

 Things I Learned (So You Don’t Have To)

-• Frame Spacing is Trial and Error
+🔧 Frame Spacing (a.k.a.
+The Trial & Error Part)

-• Sprockets = Vibe
+• Sprockets look incredible

 Tips for Development & Scanning